1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 - We reserve the right to modify these Terms at any time
 - Changes will be effective immediately upon posting
 - Your continued use of the App constitutes acceptance of modified Terms
-- Significant changes will be communicated through the App or email (if provided)
+- Significant changes will be communicated through the App
 - You should review these Terms periodically

 ---

-## 12. Termination
+## 13. Termination

 ### Your Rights
 You may stop using the App at any time by: